JonnoB/glaemscribe-py/README.md

-# Glaemscribe Python
+# Glaemscribe-py

-A **Python port** of [Glaemscribe](https://github.com/BenTalagan/glaemscribe) - the transcription engine for converting text between writing systems, specifically designed for J.R.R.
-Tolkien's invented languages.
+A Python implementation of Glaemscribe for transcribing Tolkien's Elvish languages to Tengwar script using Unicode.

-## Project Status
+## Overview

-**Production Ready** - 96.1% test pass rate (49/51 tests passing)

-This Python implementation achieves full feature parity with the original Ruby/JavaScript versions while providing a modern, Unicode-based output strategy.
+Glaemscribe-py is a Python port focused on transcribing J.R.R.
+Tolkien's Elvish languages (Quenya and Sindarin) to Tengwar script.
+Unlike the original JavaScript Glaemscribe which uses font-specific encodings, this implementation outputs **Unicode characters** (Private Use Area) for greater font independence and modern compatibility.

-### Implemented Features
+### Key Features

-- Complete transcription engine with Ruby-parity rule processing
-- Virtual character resolution with 2-pass algorithm
-- Sequence expansion and character swaps
-- Unicode normalization for accented characters
+- ✅ **Quenya transcription** - Full support for Classical Quenya to Tengwar
-- Font-to-Unicode mapping for Tengwar characters
+- ✅ **Sindarin transcription** - Full support for General Sindarin to Tengwar
-- Macro system with argument scoping
-- Cross rules and conditional logic
-- Comprehensive test suite validated against JavaScript implementation
+- ✅ **Unicode output** - Uses Unicode PUA characters (U+E000+) compatible with FreeMonoTengwar font
+- ✅ **PNG rendering** - Built-in support for rendering transcriptions to images
+- ✅ **Preprocessing** - Handles diacritics, substitutions, and special characters
+- ✅ **Extensible architecture** - Mode system supports adding new transcription modes

+### What's Different from Original Glaemscribe

+- **Unicode-first**: Outputs Unicode characters instead of font-specific encodings
+- **Font independence**: Works with any Unicode Tengwar font (tested with FreeMonoTengwar)
+- **Python native**: Pure Python implementation with modern tooling (uv, pytest)
+- **Focused scope**: Currently supports Elvish languages; architecture ready for expansion

+## Supported Languages & Modes

+### ✅ Fully Supported
+- **Quenya** - `quenya-tengwar-classical.glaem`
+- **Sindarin** - `sindarin-general.glaem`

+### 🚧 Architecture Ready, Implementation Needed
+The core architecture supports all transcription modes from the original Glaemscribe.
+The following can be added by adapting their mode files to use Unicode charsets:

+- **English Tengwar** - Requires eSpeak NG integration for phonemic transcription
+- **Other Tengwar modes** - Mode files exist, need Unicode charset adaptation
+- **Cirth (Runes)** - Mode files exist, need Unicode charset adaptation
+- **Sarati** - Mode files exist, need Unicode charset adaptation
+- **Other scripts** - Any mode from original Glaemscribe can be ported

+The main work for adding new modes is:
+1. Converting charset files from font-specific encoding to Unicode
+2. For phonemic modes (like English), integrating required preprocessing tools

 ## About Glaemscribe

 Glaemscribe is the definitive transcription engine for Tolkien's languages and writing systems.
-Originally created by Benjamin Babut (Talagan), it enables accurate transcription between:
+Originally created by Benjamin Babut (Talagan), it enables accurate transcription between languages and writing systems.

-- **Languages**: Quenya, Sindarin, English, and more
-- **Writing Systems**: Tengwar, Cirth, and other Tolkien scripts
-- **Charsets**: Multiple font-compatible character sets

 **Original Project**: [BenTalagan/glaemscribe](https://github.com/BenTalagan/glaemscribe)
 **Official Site**: [Glaemscrafu](https://glaemscrafu.jrrvf.com/english/glaemscribe.html)